Shopify

 1. Does Shopify take a cut of every sale?

-2. How can I avoid paying transaction fees to Shopify?
+2. How can I minimize Shopify transaction fees?

-The Advanced Shopify plan has the lowest credit card rates (2.4% + 30¢) and the lowest costs for transactions.
+The Shopify Advanced plan offers the lowest credit card rates (2.4% + 30¢) and minimal external transaction costs, ideal for high-volume sellers.

-5. Can PlugBooks help you keep track of your Shopify fees?
+5. Can PlugBooks help track Shopify commissions and fees?

 In Conclusion